-Dr. Sateesh Arja is a faculty and administrative member at Avalon University School of Medicine since 2007 and has served the university in various capacities.
-He is currently working as a professor of clinical skills and medical education and also serving as the chair of the medical education unit and the quality assurance committee.
-As the dean of the school of medicine, he is leading the curriculum development, developing and implementing academic policies, faculty development, and liaison with government officials.
-He plays a significant role in strategic planning and quality assurance activities by leading the quality assurance committee.
+Dr. Arja is a faculty and administrative member at Avalon University School of Medicine since 2007 and has served the university in various capacities.
+He is currently working as a professor of clinical skills and medical education and serving as the chair of the medical education unit and the quality assurance committee.
+He holds a key educational leadership role at Avalon University School of Medicine as the dean of school of medicine.
+As the dean, he is leading the development of the educational program.
+By driving the quality assurance committee (QAC)and self-study committee, he plays a significant role in the university’s strategic planning, quality assurance, and quality control activities.
+He is involved in faculty recruitment, promotion, tenure, evaluation, and development.
 He also oversees the selection of students and research activities.

 Diann S. Eley, MSc, PhD

 Professor Diann (Di) Eley is the Director of MD Student Research in the Office of Medical Education, Faculty of Medicine at the University of Queensland (UQ).
 Di Chairs of the Faculty’s Internal Human Research Ethics Committee (HREC) and is Deputy Chair of the UQ HREC Committee.
 Di is responsible for the development and implementation of the Clinician Scientist Track, including the MD-PhD program, that encourages student interest and experience in research alongside their medical degree.

 Di’s research career began with an MSc in reproductive physiology at the University of Florida.
 She subsequently worked as a bench scientist in bio-medical laboratories in Kenya and the UK.
 In 2000 she began an academic career after receiving a PhD in health psychology at the University of Bristol and moved to Australia and the School of Medicine at UQ in late 2003.